 Why Bother With Autofocus Mode Over Manual Mode?

-Mastering autofocus mode will allow you to better convey the message of your image.
+Mastering autofocus system will allow you to better convey the message of your image.
 It will also save you from deleting lots of blurry photos!

 If you compare this photo with the one above you clearly see the importance of using correct focus, which photo do you like looking at better?